 |

-The Company has invested in energy conservation devices to save power as detaiied in point (iii) beiow.
+Company has invested in energy conservation devices to save power as detailed in point (iii) below.

 |